 Used Tire Pyrolysis: An Efficient Method Extracting Energy from Used Tires

--18 000 liters of oil
+that are not easily biodegradable material.-18 000 liters of oil

 -18 000 kg of carbon black